zeldaret/botw/README.md

 Having access to the Wii U 1.5.0 version is occasionally useful though, because GHS often optimizes and inlines differently, which can help reveal the existence of inline functions.

+#### Why not decompile 1.6.0?

+Because of aggressive compiler optimisations and severe code bloat, 1.6.0 would be extremely painful to reverse engineer, let alone decompile.
+[See here](https://gist.github.com/leoetlino/3156c286c7232c2e73b9b74b91021353) for a comparison between 1.5.0 and 1.6.0 code of the main function (called `nnMain`).

+(The culprit is link time optimisation, which allows LLVM to perform extremely aggressive inlining even across translation units.)

 ### I only have 1.6.0.
 Can I still contribute?

 Yes, you can!
 A delta patch is provided to turn a 1.6.0 executable into 1.5.0, so if you are able to dump 1.6.0 from your console you will also be able to get 1.5.0.
 Read on for more information...